makinacorpus/vms/README.rst

   ./manage.sh import

-Note that all the files mounted on the ``/srv`` vm directory are in fact stored on the base directory of this project and will not be removed after a vagrant destroy. so you can easily destroy a VM without loosing really important files.
-Then redo a ``vagrant up`` to rebuild a new VM with all needed dependencies.
+Note that all the files mounted on the ``/vagrant`` vm directory are in fact stored on the base directory of this project.

 File edition and access
 ++++++++++++++++++++++++++++